ymuichiro/quick_learning_symbol_en/03_account.md

-### Check in explorer
+### Using the explorer

-Check transaction in the explorer after transferring from faucet to the account you have created.。
+Transactions can be viewed in the explorer after transferring from the faucet to the account you have created.

 - Testnet
   - https://testnet.symbol.fyi/